rvosa/barcode-data-portal/ARCHITECTURE.md

 - Templates include WordPress-generated HTML
 - Static assets from WordPress are served directly
 - Consistent styling between CMS and application content

+**Note**: The exact implementation details of the WordPress integration require further clarification from the BOLD designers at CBG in Guelph.

 ## Data Flow